Top 15 Best Cameras for Youtube 2021

 Webcams are extremely cheap and useful.
 And even though most of them are not that useful if you want to record a decent quality video, there are a few exceptions that I will include on this list.
 The problem with webcams is that many of them say they can record 1080p video, but most of the time it is a lie.
 The only one that can truly record 1080p is a model that I’ll talk about in a moment.

-These cameras are extremely cheap mainly because you can only use them with your PC.
+These cameras are extremely cheap mainly because you can only use them with your PC and their sensors are extremely small.
 So, if you are someone that will record mostly from your computer you should take advantage of their cheap price.
 Some webcams are good enough to create Twitch or YouTube content.

 There are good reasons why this camera is the preferred one for Twitch streamers by a big margin.